Skip to main content

 Not all Inventory Items are available as parameters.

-The FileWave Client builds out the report of items to inventory and return to server.
-Additionally, all Custom Fields, including those server-side (Administrator Custom Fields), are available to the client.
-However, inventory returned by MDM is not available, since the client is unaware of these values, they are pure server-side.
+The FileWave Client builds the inventory report and returns it to the server.
+Custom Fields, including server-side Administrator Custom Fields, are available to the client.
+Inventory returned only by MDM is not available to client-side scripts because the client does not know those server-side values.

 %CustomFields.location%